COVID-19 Fraud & Scams | New Tripoli Bank

 • Be wary of any business, charity, or individual requesting payments or donations in cash, gift card, via wire transfer, or through the mail.
 Don’t send money through any of these channels.

 • Be cautious of “investment opportunities” tied to COVID-19, especially those based on claims that a small company’s products or services can help stop the virus.
 If you decide to invest, carefully research the investment beforehand.
-For information on how to avoid investment fraud, visit the S. Securities and Exchange Commission (SEC) website.
+For information on how to avoid investment fraud, visit the Securities and Exchange Commission (SEC) website.

 • For the most up-to-date information on COVID-19, visit the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) websites.